Why you can trust EcoWatch

 For some homeowners, paying for a solar system out of pocket can be a challenge.
 Solar loans are offered by most installers in Iola, which can lower, or in some cases completely eliminate, your upfront costs to make solar more accessible.
 However, the interest on solar loans also adds to your all-in costs, so it's important to include that in your estimate as well.
 You can always lower the total you pay in interest and in some cases even your APR by making a larger down payment.

 Solar Panel Installation Company

-The solar installer you select will impact your total cost to go solar.
+The solar installation company you pick will play a role in your total cost to go solar.
 Different companies will charge different amounts for the equipment and labor.
-Some companies only sell high-quality, high-efficiency and high-price products — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally come at a higher cost.
-It's best to do some research and choose a company that has the products, warranties and services you want and also is within your budget.
+Companies that only sell products with high efficiency and therefore a higher price point — like Maxeon solar panels from SunPower or Tesla Powerwall batteries — so choosing those installers will generally come at a higher cost.
+It's best to do some research and go with the company that offers the products, warranties and services you want and also fits within your budget.